About the author

 If a business’s EOR partner is already set up in a given state, however, the company can engage workers in that state through the EOR because the company does not retain responsibilities of co-employment.

-So even if your business is only registered in New York, you can easily hire employees across the country and even internationally when working with an employer of record — California, New York, Rhode Island, Alaska — so long as the employer of record service is set up to do business in these states.
+So even if your business is only registered in New York, you can easily hire employees across the country and even internationally when working with an Employer of Record—California, New York, Rhode Island, Alaska—so long as the EOR service is set up to do business in these states.

 Wrapping up